Scripture reading – Psalm 120

 Psalm 120 – A Song of Degrees

-Psalm 120 is generally accepted as David’s reflection on the news that Doeg the Edomite had betrayed him to King Saul, and then massacred Ahimelech the priest, and the other priests of Nob (1 Samuel 22:9-23).
+Psalm 120 is generally accepted as a song David authored when he received news of the atrocity committed by Doeg the Edomite.
+The evil man not only betrayed him to King Saul but also massacred the households of Ahimelech, the high priest, and the other priests and residents of Nob (1 Samuel 22:9-23).

-What are we to do when we fall victim to “lying lips, [and]… a deceitful tongue?”
-(120:2) The answer, pray to the LORD to deliver you, knowing He hears, and answers prayer!
-David remembered his flight into the wilderness, and the wagging tongues of the wicked that were like “sharp arrows” (120:3-5).
-His enemy hated peace, and had no interest in resolving conflict; however, David confessed what should be our longing: “I am for peace: but when I speak, they are for war” (120:7).
+David remembered his flight into the wilderness and the wagging tongues of the wicked.
+Their words pierced him like “sharp arrows” that were inflamed (Psalm 120:3-5).
+His enemy hated peace and had no interest in resolving conflict.
+David, however, confessed his longing and said, “I am for peace: but when I speak, they are for war” (Psalm 120:7).

 Take a moment and reflect on David’s words: “I am for peace…they are for war” (Psalm 120:7a).
 Because we know the “God of peace,” it naturally follows that believers are a peace-loving, peace-seeking people (Romans 15:33; Romans 16:20; Philippians 4:9; 1 Thessalonians 5:23; Hebrews 13:20).
 God’s people don’t clamor for quarrels, nor do we relish conflicts.
 Yet, we are compelled by the principles and precepts of God’s Word.
 We cannot sacrifice spiritual integrity in pursuit of peace that is compromised.

 David learned what those who seek the Lord should accept.
 Though we seek peace, the wicked “are for war” (Psalm 120:7b).
 They are the enemies of God and have no interest in peace with His people.

 Never forget: The wicked are for war, and strife and conflict is their way.

 Copyright © 2023 – Travis D. Smith